Broadcasts

 ## Related Guides

-- [Email Templates](https://mailrith.com/docs/email-templates.md): Email templates are your shared content library — build structural layouts once and reuse them as starting points for broadcasts and sequence emails across your workspace.
+- [Email Templates](https://mailrith.com/docs/email-templates.md): Email templates are your shared content library.
+Build structural layouts once, then reuse those layouts as starting points for broadcasts and sequence emails across your workspace.